bazdesh/Photoshop-Film-Grain-Actions/README.md

 ## Installation

-Download the .atn file and drag it into Photoshop.
-Ensure the Actions window is enabled via Window > Actions.
+Download the .atn.
+Ensure the Actions pane in Photoshop is enabled via Window > Actions.
+Drag the .atn file over the Actions pane.